OCA/server-tools/configuration_helper/readme/USAGE.rst

     from . company import ResCompany

-    class WhatiwantClassSettings(orm.TransientModel):
+    class WhatiwantConfigSettings(models.TransientModel):
         _inherit = ['res.config.settings', 'abstract.config.settings']
-        _name = 'whatiwant.config.settings'
+        _name = 'res.config.settings'
         # fields must be defined in ResCompany class
         # related fields are automatically generated from previous definitions
         _companyObject = ResCompany
-        # all prefixed field with _prefix in res.company, will be available in 'whatiwant.config.settings' model
+        # all prefixed field with _prefix in res.company, will be available in 'res.config.settings' model
         _prefix = 'prefixyouchoose_'